-

 - Local

 The State Government makes laws that govern the powers of Local Government.
-Most of these powers are outlined in the Local Government Act which contains information on how councils are established, elections, how and when councils should meet, how rates are to be charged, how councils can spend money, and what things councils can do.
+Most of these powers are outlined in the Local Government Act, which contains information on how councils are established, elections, how and when councils should meet, how rates are to be charged, how councils can spend money, and what councils can do.

 Local Government